zukunft/zukunft.com/docs/llm/pending.md

 the value default view now has the 'value tab box' component, so the value page shows the views that can show a value (all views of the value view type, loaded by the new view_list::load_by_type), the change log and the user overwrites

-the 'my' tab of the value page lists the overwritten fields but has no undo icon: ui_preview::overwrite_confirm_link needs a db field to url var mapping and web/value/value.php has no db_fld_to_url() override yet, so $fld_var stays empty and the link is skipped; the same applies to the apply icon of the 'others' tab
+the 'my' tab of the value page has an undo icon for the numeric value, the source and the sandbox fields (see value::db_fld_to_url), but not for a text, time or geo value, because url_var has only NUMERIC_VALUE; the same applies to the apply icon of the 'others' tab

 the shared changes and overwrites api arrays moved from cfg/sandbox/sandbox.php to the new cfg/sandbox/sandbox_related.php, because sandbox (one db id per row) and sandbox_multi (a group id per row) have no common parent and the value needs the same code; a third hierarchy would use the same helper